 The manifesto

-Somewhere along the way you learned that rejection means you did something wrong.
+Somewhere along the way you learned that discomfort is a signal to stop.
 That a no is a verdict on your worth.
-That the smart move is to only ask when you’re sure the answer is yes.
+That the smart move is to only ask when you’re already sure the answer is yes.

 That instinct protects your ego.
 It also keeps your life small.